How to Aim Sparks Away With an Angle Grinder: Positioning for Safety

 Essential Personal Protective Equipment (PPE) for Angle Grinding

-1. Safety Glasses or Goggles: Protect your eyes from flying metal fragments and sparks.
+1. Safety glasses or goggles: Protect your eyes from flying metal fragments and sparks.

 What Are the Best Safety Tips for Angle Grinding?